smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 Crucially, SCONE signaling is implemented to occur over the existing data path.

 For a 5G network, the User Plane Function (UPF) serves as the natural anchor point for SCONE signaling.
-However, due to the high flexibility of the 5G's SBA, any network component capable of meeting the defined Applicability and Manageability considerations may act as a SCONE-capable Network Element.

 The following diagram illustrates how throughput advice can be conveyed within a 5G network, highlighting the role of user-plane SCONE Network Elements.

 ~~~~